 “Dalmore’s approach is to keep costs low and to help position our issuers for success both through their own self hosted offering as well as across multiple platforms that can help drive new investors from their own investor bases, not on requiring the issuer to transact on our platform alone.
 Our platform, Dalmore Direct, has a zero per investor tech fee, 3.1% cc processing fee and 0.15% ACH fee – we treat these as pass throughs, not as a profit center and this can amount to hundreds of thousands/millions of dollars in savings in high volume offerings.
 You can do the math yourself, on a $50m raise, if 50% of the investment comes from ACH at .015% versus 2% and 50% through CC at 3.1% versus 4.5%, and $0 per investor versus $30, that amounts to significant savings that remain in the issuers pocket rather than the platforms.
 I believe this is another big reason we have been so active in the space.”

-Butler said that the experience with the Boxabl Reg A+ also relates with Reg CF offerings that have a lower funding cap of $5 million (Reg A+ can raise up to $75 million).
-Butler noted that you cannot really co-list a Reg CF offering like you can with Reg A+ or Reg D as a Reg CF offering must be on a single funding portal or broker-dealer.
+Butler said that the experience with the Boxabl Reg A+ also relates to Reg CF offerings that have a lower funding cap of $5 million (Reg A+ can raise up to $75 million).
+Butler noted that you cannot really co-list a Reg CF offering like you can with Reg A+ or Reg D, as a Reg CF offering must be on a single funding portal or broker-dealer.

-The Boxabl offering has plenty of time to hit is funding goal on StartEngine/Republic as the securities sale is said to be available for months.
+The Boxabl offering has plenty of time to hit its funding goal on StartEngine/Republic as the securities sale is said to be available for months.
 Boxabl has expressed an interest in pursuing a franchising model as it plans to expand internationally at some point in the future.